LiberatorUSA/GUCEF/dependencies/librdkafka/INTRODUCTION.md

 addresses for each connection attempt.
 A DNS record containing all broker address can thus be used to provide a reliable bootstrap broker.

+#### SSL

+If the client is to connect to a broker's SSL endpoints/listeners the client needs to be configured with `security.protocol=SSL` for just SSL transport or `security.protocol=SASL_SSL` for SASL authentication and SSL transport.
+The client will try to verify the broker's certificate by checking the CA root certificates, if the broker's certificate can't be verified the connection is closed (and retried).
+This is to protect the client from connecting to rogue brokers.

+The CA root certificate defaults are system specific:
+ * On Linux, Mac OSX, and other Unix-like system the OpenSSL default CA path will be used, also called the OPENSSLDIR,  which is typically `/etc/ssl/certs` (on Linux, typcially in the `ca-certificates` package) and `/usr/local/etc/openssl` on Mac OSX (Homebrew).
+ * On Windows the Root certificate store is used, unless `ssl.ca.certificate.stores` is configured in which case certificates are read from the specified stores.
+ * If OpenSSL is linked statically, librdkafka will set the default CA location to the first of a series of probed paths (see below).

+If the system-provided default CA root certificates are not sufficient to verify the broker's certificate, such as when a self-signed certificate or a local CA authority is used, the CA certificate must be specified explicitly so that the client can find it.
+This can be done either by providing a PEM file (e.g., `cacert.pem`) as the `ssl.ca.location` configuration property, or by passing an in-memory PEM, X.509/DER or PKCS#12 certificate to `rd_kafka_conf_set_ssl_cert()`.

+It is also possible to disable broker certificate verification completely by setting `enable.ssl.certificate.verification=false`, but this is not recommended since it allows for rogue brokers and man-in-the-middle attacks, and should only be used for testing and troubleshooting purposes.

+CA location probe paths (see [rdkafka_ssl.c](src/rdkafka_ssl.c) for full list) used when OpenSSL is statically linked:

+    "/etc/pki/tls/certs/ca-bundle.crt",
+    "/etc/ssl/certs/ca-bundle.crt",
+    "/etc/pki/tls/certs/ca-bundle.trust.crt",
+    "/etc/pki/ca-trust/extracted/pem/tls-ca-bundle.pem",
+    "/etc/ssl/ca-bundle.pem",
+    "/etc/pki/tls/cacert.pem",
+    "/etc/ssl/cert.pem",
+    "/etc/ssl/cacert.pem",
+    "/etc/certs/ca-certificates.crt",
+    "/etc/ssl/certs/ca-certificates.crt",
+    "/etc/ssl/certs",
+    "/usr/local/etc/ssl/cert.pem",
+    "/usr/local/etc/ssl/cacert.pem",
+    "/usr/local/etc/ssl/certs/cert.pem",
+    "/usr/local/etc/ssl/certs/cacert.pem",
+    etc..

+On **Windows** the Root certificate store is read by default, but any number of certificate stores can be read by setting the `ssl.ca.certificate.stores` configuration property to a comma-separated list of certificate store names.
+The predefined system store names are:

+ * `MY` - User certificates
+ * `Root` - System CA certificates (default)
+ * `CA` - Intermediate CA certificates
+ * `Trust` - Trusted publishers

+For example, to read both intermediate and root CAs, set `ssl.ca.certificate.stores=CA,Root`.

+#### OAUTHBEARER with support for OIDC

+OAUTHBEARER with OIDC provides a method for the client to authenticate to the Kafka cluster by requesting an authentication token from an issuing server and passing the retrieved token to brokers during connection setup.

+To use this authentication method the client needs to be configured as follows:

+  * `security.protocol` - set to `SASL_SSL` or `SASL_PLAINTEXT`.
+  * `sasl.mechanism` - set to `OAUTHBEARER`.
+  * `sasl.oauthbearer.method` - set to `OIDC`.
+  * `sasl.oauthbearer.token.endpoint.url` - OAUTH issuer token
+     endpoint HTTP(S) URI used to retrieve the token.
+  * `sasl.oauthbearer.client.id` - public identifier for the application.
+    It must be unique across all clients that the authorization server handles.
+  * `sasl.oauthbearer.client.secret` - secret known only to the
+    application and the authorization server.
+    This should be a sufficiently random string that is not guessable.
+  * `sasl.oauthbearer.scope` - clients use this to specify the scope of the access request to the broker.
+  * `sasl.oauthbearer.extensions` - (optional) additional information to be
+    provided to the broker.
+A comma-separated list of key=value pairs.
+    For example:
+    `supportFeatureX=true,organizationId=sales-emea`

 #### Sparse connections